thephpleague/url/dev-master/components/query.md

 ### Array representation

 A query can be represented as an array of its internal parameters.
 Through the use of the `Query::toArray` method the class returns the object array representation.
+This method uses `Query::parse` to create the array.

 ~~~php
 use League\Url\Query;